What is a pressure ulcer?

 How can we help you?

-Our Tissue Viability Teams in Knowsley and St Helens work closely with other healthcare professionals providing advice and support to care for non-healing or slow to heal wounds.
+Our Tissue Viability Team in Knowsley works closely with other healthcare professionals providing advice and support to care for non-healing or slow to heal wounds.